robocomp/robocomp-robolab/components/hardware/base/differentialrobotComp/README.md

 Ice.ACM.Server=10
 ```

-The config file is self-explained, please note that we can switch between simulation and real operation by changing the parameter `DRobot.Device`.
+The config file is self-explained, please note that we can switch between simulation and real operation by changing the parameter `DRobot.Device` and `DRobot.Handler`.
 Also note that we need to make sure the port number of the parameter `DifferentialRobotComp.Endpoints` is the same as the corresponding number of the client component using the `DifferentialRobotComp` component.

 ## Starting the component
 To avoid changing the *config* file in the repository, we can copy it to the component's home directory, so changes will remain untouched by future git pulls: